ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 3. Side-channel attacks are mitigated through constant-time operations
 4. Error handling does not leak sensitive information

+## Key Derivation for Multiple Variants

+When using multiple encryption variants within the same deployment, implementations MUST derive separate keys for each variant to prevent cross-mode correlations.
+The RECOMMENDED approach uses HKDF ({{!RFC5869}}) to derive per-variant subkeys from a single master key:

+- `K_deterministic = HKDF-Expand(PRK, "ipcrypt-deterministic", 16)`
+- `K_pfx = HKDF-Expand(PRK, "ipcrypt-pfx", 32)`
+- `K_nd = HKDF-Expand(PRK, "ipcrypt-nd", 16)`
+- `K_ndx = HKDF-Expand(PRK, "ipcrypt-ndx", 32)`

+Where:

+- `PRK = HKDF-Extract(salt, K_master)` is a pseudorandom key derived from the master key
+- `K_master` is a uniformly random master key
+- `salt` is either empty or a fixed random value for the application
+- The strings `"ipcrypt-deterministic"`, etc. are used as the `info` parameter for domain separation
+- The third parameter specifies the output length in bytes (16 for single AES keys, 32 for `ipcrypt-pfx` and `ipcrypt-ndx`)

+This ensures that:

+1. Using the same master key across different variants does not enable cross-variant attacks
+2. Key management is simplified by requiring only a single master key
+3. Each variant operates with cryptographically independent keys

 ## Key Management Considerations

 Implementers MUST ensure: